molyswu/yolochanging/README.md

 # Notice
 nvidia-smi and cpu log will start during running, and will be killed with Ctrl+C or the training end itself.
 If the training end because of lack of memory. nvidia-smi has to be killed manually

+# Part of benchmarks best parameter settings
+Pacalvoc must be downloaded otherwise the loss will drop very fast. it just feed 0.
+queue_size seems can not be too big.
+I set queuesize to 2 and get bad